Internship Policies and Procedures

 Students must file a weekly report of their activities.
 The department has a form that must be filled out each week and returned to the Internship Coordinator.
 Each report must be signed by the intern and professional supervisor.
 Without a complete file of these weekly reports, a student cannot receive a grade.

-Midway through the internship, the department's Internship Coordinator will meet personally with the host and the intern to make certain the program is proving to be mutually satisfactory.
+Midway through the internship, the department's Internship Coordinator will meet with the host and the intern to make certain the program is proving to be mutually satisfactory.

 At the end of the academic term, the intern must submit a scrapbook of published articles, stringboard, portfolio, or a diary of all work performed.
 These materials will be reviewed by the Internship Coordinator and then returned to the student for use in job interviews.